JamesSkemp/words/content/post/review-lg-electronics-gaming-24gm77-24-inch-screen-led-lit-monitor.md

 +++
-title = "Review: LG Electronics Gaming 24GM77 24-Inch Screen LED-Lit Monitor" summary = "The following is a review of the LG Electronics Gaming 24GM77 24-Inch Screen LED-Lit Monitor, released in late 2014, and currently available for purchase for a little over $270.
+title = "Review: LG Electronics Gaming 24GM77 24-Inch Screen LED-Lit Monitor" description = "The following is a review of the LG Electronics Gaming 24GM77 24-Inch Screen LED-Lit Monitor, released in late 2014, and currently available for purchase for a little over $270.
 The product I received was free as part of the Amazon Vine program." draft = false comments = false date = "2015-03-08T20:12:08-05:00"